 Our recommendation to you!

 We pride in giving unbiased information, so trust us when we say this is one of the best calorie and macro calculators out there!
-It includes everything, brands like McDonalds, KFC,Waitrose etc. Definitely worth getting if you’d like some help with counting calories and macros!
+If you ever struggle to count calories and track them as you eat, then you should certainly check out The calories, carb, and fat bible.
+This book includes a breakdown for calories and macronutrients for everything you can think of, even brands like McDonalds, KFC,Waitrose etc. Definitely worth getting if you’d like some help with counting calories and macros!
 You can purchase it below.

 How much energy do proteins provide?